-- 62. The contents of the declarations of the experts can be summarised as follows8: - i.
-Professor Schumacher confirmed the opinion expressed in the Initial Review and in the Joint Expert Report and explained that EPO increased an athlete's maximal oxygen uptake (hereinafter referred to as the "VO{2max}") by 1% to 4% for a period of up to 4 weeks after the erythropoiesis stimulation, depending on the dosage of its administration, and confirmed that the use of micro-doses over a longer period can produce long-lasting effects.
+- 62. The contents of the declarations of the experts can be summarised as follows10: - i.
+Professor Schumacher confirmed the opinion expressed in the Initial Review and in the Joint Expert Report and explained that EPO increases an athlete's maximal oxygen uptake (the "VO{2max}") by 1% to 4% for a period of up to 4 weeks after the erythropoiesis stimulation, depending on the dosage of its administration, and confirmed that the use of micro-doses over a longer period can produce long-lasting effects.
 Professor Schumacher declared having appeared before CAS in all major ABP cases, and that he never assisted an athlete in CAS proceedings; however, he underlined that in several occasions, while reviewing ABP profiles, he had expressed an opinion favourable to the athlete; - ii.
-Professor d'Onofrio also confirmed the opinion expressed in the Initial Review and in the Joint Expert Report, and examined the values contained in the Athlete's ABP (§ 9 above).
+Professor d'Onofrio also confirmed the opinion expressed in the Initial Review and in the Joint Expert Report, and examined the values contained in the Athlete's ABP (§ 9 above), which show fluctuations from "ON phases" to "OFF phases", underlining their abnormality.
 Professor d'Onofrio also confirmed that he had expressed the opinion in 2010 that the panel in charge of the initial review should preferably be composed of 9 members, but that he now thinks that the decision to limit the panel to 3 experts was correct.
 In this case, the opinions of the experts were unanimous; - iii.
 Professor Vorobiov also examined the values contained in the Athlete's ABP, confirming the position expressed in the Vorobiov Opinion, and declared that sufficient scientific documentation exists to validate the reliability of the ABP program, even though in his opinion some elements (such as altitude and hydration) should be better considered. - 63.
 During the hearing, the parties specified their arguments in support of their respective petitions.
 In that context, inter alia: - i. with respect to the issue of CAS jurisdiction: - a. the Second Respondent confirmed his objection, announced in the letter of 27 November 2015 (§ 54 above), as based (α) on the unclear position of RUSADA, following WADA's declaration that RUSADA had to suspend all anti-doping activities under the WADC, and (β) on the suspension of ARAF by IAAF.
-In this connection, the Second Respondent underlined that he had only agreed to submit to CAS disputes with ARAF and RUSADA; - b. the Appellant indicated the basis for CAS jurisdiction and replied to the Athlete's objection (defined to be "parasitic", "vexations", "opportunistic" and to amount to
+In this connection, the Second Respondent underlined that he had only agreed to submit to CAS disputes with ARAF and RUSADA; - b. the Appellant indicated the basis for CAS jurisdiction and replied to the Athlete's objection (defined to be "parasitic", "vexatious", "opportunistic" and to amount to "inappropriate procedural conduct") by referring to the declaration of WADA, which had confirmed the possibility for RUSADA to participate in the arbitration; - c. the First Respondent declared that the suspension imposed by IAAF did not preclude its participation in the CAS proceedings and that it did not agree with the

-8 This summary does not necessarily follow the order of presentation of the experts and intends only to give an indication of a few points touched at the hearing.
+10 This summary does not necessarily follow the order of presentation of the experts and intends only to give an indication of a few points touched at the hearing.
 The Panel, however, considered the entirety of the declarations rendered at the hearing.

-CAS 2015/A/4005 20 IAAF v.
-ARAF, Sergey Kirdyapkin & RUSADA, award of 25 April 2016 (operative award of 24 March 2016)
+CAS 2015/A/4010 20 IAAF v.
+ARAF, Vladimir Kanaikin & RUSADA, award of 25 April 2016 (operative award of 24 March 2016)